Dr Jamie Matthews

 - 01202 962339

 - jmatthews at bournemouth dot ac dot uk

 - Weymouth House W322, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-Jamie Matthews is the Programme Leader for BA (Hons) Communication and Media and teaches units on Media and Crisis and News Theory.
+Jamie Matthews is Senior Lecturer in Communication and Media.
+He was the Programme Leader for BA (Hons) Communication and Media from 2015-18 and teaches on the MA in Media and Communication.

 - Matthews, J., 2013.
 News Narratives of Terrorism: Assessing Source Diversity and Source Use in UK News Coverage of Alleged Islamist Plots.
 Media, War and Conflict, 6 (3), 295-310.

 - Matthews, J. and Thorsen, E., 2019.
 Media, Journalism and Disaster Communities.
 Palgrave Macmillan.

 - Matthews, J., 2019.
 Hello world, Remember us?
 Ishinomaki’s Rolling Press and community media in post-disaster recovery.
 In: Matthews, J. and Thorsen, E., eds.
 Media, Journalism and Disaster Communities.
 Palgrave Macmillan.

 - Matthews, J., 2018.
 The right of reply: UK journalism, source use and official discourses on counterterrorism.
 In: de La Brosse, R. and Holt, K., eds.
 Journalism in a world of terrorism – terrorism in the world of journalism.
 Cambridge Scholars Publishing.